Multiclass Online Learnability under Bandit Feedback: BLdim is Sufficient for Bandit Online Learnability

 \section{BLdim is Sufficient for Bandit Online Learnability}

-In this section, we prove Theorem \ref{thm:banditagn}.
-The first ingredient to this proof is the following result which shows that the BLdim provides a uniform upperbound on the size of the projection of $\mathcal{H}$ on any instance $x \in \mathcal{X}$.
+In this section we prove Theorem~\ref{thm:banditagn}, which implies direction $(2) \implies (1)$ in Theorem~\ref{thm:necsuff}.
+We also prove $(3) \implies (2)$ towards the end of the section.
+The first ingredient of this proof is the following result which shows that the BLdim provides a uniform upperbound on the size of the projection of $\mathcal{H}$ on any instance $x \in \mathcal{X}$.